zonedbit/kubernetes-playground/docs/k8s-apps/fluxv2/fluxv2-deploy-podinfo.md

 *Podinfo* is a microservice to demonstrate best practices of running a microservice in a Kubernetes cluster.
-In this chapter *Podinfo* is used a deployment unit.
+In this chapter *Podinfo* is used a deployment unit and deployed with FluxV2 kustomization controller.

 ## Prerequisites